Austin Texas Assault Family Violence Lawyer

 The mental state that the prosecutor must prove to convict you of the crime, in this case, is that you made contact "knowingly or intentionally."
 Reckless conduct isn't included in the definition of offensive contact assault, but the prosecutor must prove that you intended the contact to be aggressive and offensive to the person.

 Helping You Understand Assault Family Violence Under Texas Law

 The laws of simple bodily injury assault, threat assault, and contact assault apply to everyone, whether they’re strangers or family members.
 Texas also has some specific laws that apply directly to family relationships.
 They increase the penalties for violence directed at someone you live with or have been in a relationship with.

 - An act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself;

 - Abuse by a member of a family or household toward a child of the family or household; or

 - Dating violence.

-Continuous Violence Against The Family Texas
+What is Considered Continuous Violence Against The Family in Texas?

 The state's attorney has the option to charge continuous violence against the family in a case where the facts show that the defendant was involved in two or more family violence assaults in the previous twelve months.
 The enhanced charge could apply even if the earlier crimes didn't result in an arrest or conviction and even if the prior assaults were against different people.
 In other words, a prosecutor can use the testimony of family members or others who claim that the defendant committed domestic violence against them in the past year to bump up the charges to a first-degree felony.